 - 7.13 Although there is significant variation in the percentage of permissions granted for one bed and three bed market homes compared to the indicative mix supporting Policy DM1, the difference does not exceed the 15% threshold for all dwelling sizes.
-This Target will continue to be monitored and re-assessed as part of the review of the Local Plan when a new Strategic Housing Market Assessment is undertaken. - 7.14 Although more than 20% of threshold sites have achieved less than 35% affordable housing provision, this output does not reflect the financial sums in lieu of on-site affordable housing that have been secured on two of the four sites.
-One off-site contribution was agreed because of a viability assessment and the other was considered preferable given the low number of integrated one bed flatted dwellings on site.
-These circumstances are unique to the two sites, and when combined with the 100% affordable housing delivery secured on one of the other sites, the overall output is 34%.
-The Local Plan review scheduled to commence in 2022, will consider the type and quantum of affordable housing secured through Policy DM2. - 7.15 The Target of 5% of new affordable dwellings to meet M4(3) on developments of 30 or more dwellings was not secured on one permission because of a separate arrangement being negotiated regarding the parking provision, which in turn enabled a higher proportion of affordable housing to be secured.
-This arrangement was unique to this site and its location, therefore, the circumstances that have led to the trigger in this instance should not occur again.
-Consequently, whilst the trigger has been met it is not considered necessary to justify a review of this policy requirement.
-This Target will continue to be reviewed to ensure the action was unique to the arrangements and location of the referenced planning permission.
+This Target will continue to be monitored and re-assessed as part of the review of the Local Plan when a new Strategic Housing Needs Assessment is undertaken. - 7.14 Although more than 20% of threshold sites have achieved less than 35% affordable housing provision, this output does not reflect the financial sums in lieu of on-site affordable housing that have been secured on one of the four sites 60-68 New London Road.
+The off-site contribution was agreed because of a low number of affordable housing dwellings that would be required on-site, as well as the size of dwellings comprising on-site provision.
+These circumstances are unique to the New London Road site, and when combined with the 100% affordable housing delivery secured on one of the other sites, the overall output is 23%.
+The Build to Rent scheme at Land West of Eastwood House is only required to deliver 22% affordable housing because the NPPF exempts it from providing affordable home ownership dwellings.
+The review of the Local Plan will consider the type and quantum of affordable housing secured through Policy DM2. - 7.15 The Target of 5% of new affordable dwellings to meet M4(3) on developments of 30 or more dwellings was not secured on one permission a build to rent development securing affordable private rent dwellings that the local authority does not have nomination rights to.
+National Planning Policy Guidance on 'Housing: optional technical standards', states that local plan policies for wheelchair accessible homes should be applied only to dwellings where the local authority is responsible for allocating or nominating a person to live in the dwelling.
+Consequently, whilst the trigger has been met it is not considered necessary to justify a review of this policy requirement as National Planning Policy Guidance prescribes that M4(3) cannot be met on Build to Rent schemes.
+The monitoring framework could be amended to recognise this.